alexandrempierre/permutation-based-translator/README.md

 # Shift based translator

-A Javascript implementation of a translator for shift-based ciphers like Caesar cipher.
+An implementation of a translator for shift-based ciphers like Caesar cipher.